selyamanis/csv-to-pdf/README.md

 ## Installation

-Dowload the release csvToPdf version.
+Download the latest release of csvToPdf.

 Extract the ZIP file on your server.
 Such as a local server accessible at : http://localhost/.